5,000 people gathered on a mountain-top this Saturday, for a one-of-a-kind experience, drawing attention to the UN’s sustainability goals.

 Along the 4.4-kilometre route, Norad had put up illuminated stops where one could read more about the individual goals.

 The most popular hike to the summit usually takes two to three hours.
 For those who made it to the top, there waited a reward: A concert with acclaimed Norwegian artist Sivert Høyem.

 “I’ve never played on a mountain before, or so close to a cliff,” said Høyem, according to NTB.

 From the summit, you get the country’s greatest view: On a clear day, you can see an area of 60,000 square kilometres, or one-sixth of mainland Norway.

 Those attending were offered to use the subterranean funicular (cable railway) back down from the mountain, according to NRK.

 Despite large crowds, there were no reports of injuries, beyond a couple of twisted ankles.
 The audience was well looked after by volunteers from the Red Cross and the Norwegian Trekking Association.

 Norad is a governmental organization for development cooperation, working to provide professional council and evaluating aid initiatives.

-Rjukan is a UNESCO World Heritage Site, located by the Hardangervidda National Park.
-It is known for Gaustatoppen mountain peak and the heavy water sabotages during World War II.
+Rjukan is a UNESCO World Heritage Site located close to the Hardangervidda National Park.
+The area is known for Gaustatoppen mountain peak and the heavy water sabotages during World War II.

 The weather was unforgiving when kiters from all over the world took on harsh Norwegian plains.